-Other data serving as motivation is the work in Purushothaman and Perry [39] apud Gopinath et al. [15] where they analyzed the change history of a large software project focusing on one line changes.
+Other data serving as motivation is [39] and [15] where they analyzed the change history of a large software project focusing on one line changes.
 Their results showed that 10% of the total code changes involved a single line of code, and 50% were below ten lines.
-The study in Gopinath et al. [15] specifically found that for Haskell, localized changes are 62.7% of all changes.
+The study [15] specifically found that for Haskell, localized changes are 62.7% of all changes.
 So, a fault localization tool may be beneficial.